defeated/page-share/README.md

 ## about

 A tiny service for scraping details about a webpage, for use in content sharing.
-Uses naive heuristics like meta tags and open graph protocol.
+Uses naive heuristics like meta tags, open graph protocol and twitter card markup.

 ## prerequisites